vicramon/ember-tutorial/app/views/chapters/routing-in-ember.md

 Boom, it's that simple.

-Note that not all browsers implement the history API, so take that into consideration when determining which location system you want to use.
+Not all browsers implement the history API, so take that into consideration when determining which location system you want to use.
 You can see browser compatibility [here](http://caniuse.com/history).

 However, Ember comes to the rescue yet again.
 Ember has AutoLocation, which  will use HistoryLocation if the user's browser supports it, otherwise it will use HashLocation.